Jura-Z/TransformAccessArrayDemo/README.md

 ![Naive profiler's timeline](Docs/Pictures/Naive-Timeline.png)
 ![Naive profiler's hierarchy](Docs/Pictures/Naive-Hierarchy.png)

-23 msec to move 20k casters + decals… But is it possible to make it faster?
+32 msec to move 20k casters + 20k decals… Raycasts are 9.6 msec, movement code is 22.4 msec.
+But is it possible to make it faster?

 ### TransformAccessArray - what's that?